Electrical Safety, Residential

 2. Monitor the end-of-life signal for on both digital and analog alarms

 Aside from the expiration date, manufacturers also integrated warning signals to notify owners of the device’s expiration.
+These are common signs your CO detector is expired.

 For detectors with digital alarms, the screen will show an “ERR” or “END” message, which means the device is up for disposal.
+We explain what beeping every 30 seconds means.
+You will hear a “beeping” or “chirping” sound every 30 seconds, a signal that you should have it replaced.

 Be mindful of the sound pattern when it rings.
 Most detectors signify when it detects high carbon monoxide concentrations through a different tone.